 Location and comfort are the key factors when booking a cheap place to stay in Melbourne, so here are 3 good options where you will be close to many attractions, public transportation, and restaurants.

-– Ibis Melbourne – Little Bourke Street
+– Melbourne Hotel CBD – Little Bourke Street

-City Center Budget Hotel:
+– City Center Budget Hotel

 The City Center Budget Hotel is close to many attractions in Melbourne, 10 minutes to Chinatown and Federation Square, and only two minutes to Parliament Train Station.
-Rooms are private with shared bathroom, a good option for those who want more privacy than hostels, and each room has its own refrigerator and kettle.
+Rooms are private with shared bathrooms, a good option for those who want more privacy than hostels, and each room has its own refrigerator and kettle.

-Now you know what to do in Melbourne for free, cheap activities and even how to book a room without spending that much.
+Now you know what to do in Melbourne for free, cheap activities, and even how to book a room without spending that much.
 Time to pack your bags and explore this amazing city.

 Love this guide to cheap and free things to do in Melbourne, Australia?
 Pin it for later!!